sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 I find I have something inside me that says: Yes, this is the right way.
 No, that's the wrong way.
 It's not honestly a great weathervane at this point--it pulls me in too many directions, doesn't thread the needle quite.
 But I have it.
 It's in there.
 And that's a great relief.
 Just re-arranged my day as I'm starting to feel some novel momentum of some small amount--not time to switch gears, methinks.
 Okay, got 2 hours in.
 I want to touch this much more frequently--daily if possible until it's done.

+## 2018.12.10
+Writing at the end of a long day, but it feels good to have my hands on it.
+Lots of interruptions from family members just wanting to catch up, but I felt okay about it for the most part.
+Tomorrow morning it's time to get up early and do so much!!
+What I will do I don't know, but DO IT I SHALL.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling